EarlyNuts Study

 EarlyNuts Study six-year-old follow-up

-We are conducting a follow-up study to help understand how many children still have food allergy and whether changes to the infant’s diet have helped prevent food allergy up to school age.
-This phase of the study will also assess whether changes to infant feeding practices have affected other health outcomes, such as asthma and child growth.
+We conducted a follow-up study to help understand how many children still have food allergy and whether changes to the infant’s diet have helped prevent food allergy up to school age.
+This phase of the study also assessed whether changes to infant feeding practices have affected other health outcomes, such as asthma and child growth.

-When children already enrolled in EarlyNuts turn six, parents and caregivers will be invited to complete a questionnaire about their child’s diet, allergy and respiratory history, their growth and development.
-Some children might also be invited to have a free allergy assessment at The Royal Children’s Hospital or during a home visit.
+We have now finished collecting data for our six-year-old follow-up, where parents were asked to complete a questionnaire about their child’s diet, allergy and respiratory history, their growth and development.
+Some children were also invited to have a free allergy assessment.

 Study lead